josmeuleman/FRLibIntegration/README.md

 	myLogger.AddSensor(&myPitot);

 ## PPMReceiverManager
 The PPMReceiverManager class is a class specifically for logging ppm signals.
-It is a variant on PPMReceiver, but based on the SensorManager class, using an interrupt routine.
+It is a variant on PPMReceiver, but based on the FRSensor class, using an interrupt routine.
 Methods:

 	PPMReceiverManager(int pinNumber, int numberOfChannels)